 All students must complete an MA thesis, which involves original statistical analysis, under the supervision of the student's advisor and the QMSS program director.
 Students should register for this course in the last semester of their program

 QMSS Students typically take between 4 and 6 elective courses.
 Any 4000-level or above course offered by QMSS, Computer Science, Economics, Statistics, Political Science, Sociology, Mathematics, or SIPA will satisty one of these requirements.
 4000-level courses outside these departments MAY satisfy an elective requirment but require approval by the Director of QMSS.

-Each concentration has its own guidlines regarding elective distribution, so be sure to read your Degree Requirements worksheet carefully.
+Each focus has its own guidelines regarding elective distribution, so be sure to read your Degree Requirements worksheet carefully.

 Some popular elective courses are listed below.
 Be aware that course listings are always subject to change.
 You should always check in the the Columbia Directory of Classes for the most up-to-date information.

 Traditional Track QMSS Students must take TWO Research Methods Electives.
-We Stringly encourage they fulfill this requirement through QMSS Department Electives.
+We Strongly encourage they fulfill this requirement through QMSS department electives.